neurophysics/DrumsAndBrains/README.md

 of the polyrhythm the subjects were listening to.
 Algorithmically, this works by (1) Fourier transformation of the data (this is done in `prepareFFTSSD.py`)
-(3) Calculateing the SSD as the generalized mean signal-to-noise ratio of the rhythm frequencies (and harmonics).
-The generalized mean with p=-10 is used to mainly maximize the minimum signal-to-noise ratio. (in `calcFFTSSD.py`)
+(3) Calculating the SSD as the generalized mean signal-to-noise ratio of the rhythm frequencies (and harmonics).
+The generalized mean with p=-100 is used to mainly maximize the minimum signal-to-noise ratio. (in `calcFFTSSD.py`)

 2. partial Source power comodulation (pSPoC) optimization.
 Filters are trained from the silence period to maximize the dependence between the power of neuronal